kmarkovich/PhysHydro_Fall25/README.md

 400 Level

-- Homework will constitute 40% of your total grade
+- Homework will constitute 50% of your total grade
-- Each exam will constitute 20% of your total grade
+- Each exam will constitute 25% of your total grade
-- Lab exercises will constitue 20% of your total grade

 500 Level